containers/podman/docs/source/markdown/podman-run.1.md

 #### **--network-alias**=*alias*

-Add network-scoped alias for the container.
+Add a network-scoped alias for the container, setting the alias for all networks that the container joins.
+To set a name only for a specific network, use the alias option as described under the **--network** option.
+Network aliases work only with the bridge networking mode.
+This option can be specified multiple times.
 NOTE: A container will only have access to aliases on the first network that it joins.
 This is a limitation that will be removed in a later release.

 #### **--no-healthcheck**